PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:problem>

-The report should be about the solution you have created, not about the techniques you use to implement it.
+The report should be about the solution you have created, not details about the techniques you use to implement it.
 Many readers do probably already know these techniques, and reading about them is no fun, and you describing them in vain wastes your time.

 </template>
 <template v-slot:solution>

 Only describe what's unique to your solution.
 You can describe the techniques you are using (HTTP, HTML, etc.) very short and briefly, but for more information about these, provide references to their specifications/documentations and let the reader read more about them there instead.
+No use in you writing a tutorial about how other techniques work.

 </template>
 </ReportMistake>